makkus/freckles/README.rst

 For now, the *freckles* project provides two (command-line) interfaces, which deal with slightly different scenarios and workflows:

 *freckles*
-    configuration management for the desktop, with a slight twist.
-Instead of describing your infrastructure, you describe the shape of all the software or data packages you work with, then *freckles* tries to figure out how to map that onto whatever (physical or virtual) hardware you are working on.
+    configuration management for your desktop, with a slight twist.
+Instead of describing your infrastructure, you describe the shape of the software or data packages you work with, then *freckles* tries to figure out how to map that onto whatever (physical or virtual) hardware you are working on.

     One example would be pointing it to a repository of your (well, my in this example) dot-/config-files: